 - 2. The GLIMPSEII Archive (GLMIIA or the "Archive"), consisting of point sources with a signal to noise > 5 in at least one band and less stringent selection critera than the Catalog (§3.2).
 The photometric uncertainty is typically < 0.3 mag.
 The information provided is in the same format as the Catalog.
 The number of GLIMPSEII Archive sources as a function of magnitude for each IRAC band is shown in Figure 2.
 The estimated magnitude limit is given in Table 1.
-The v1.0 GLIMPSEII Archive contains about 21 million sources.
+The GLIMPSEII v1.0 Archive contains about 21 million sources.
 The GLIMPSEII Catalog is a subset of the Archive, but note that the entries for a particular source might not be the same due to additional nulling of magnitudes in the Catalog because of the more stringent requirements (§3.2). - 3.
-The GLIMPSEII Image Atlas: Mosaicked Images for each band, each covering $1.1^{\circ} \times 0.8^{\circ}$, $1.1^{\circ} \times 1.2^{\circ}$, or $1.1^{\circ} \times 1.6^{\circ}$, depending on the latitude coverage.
+The GLIMPSEII Image Atlas: Mosaicked Images for each band, each covering 1.1°×0.8°, 1.1°×1.2°, or 1.1°×1.6°, depending on the latitude coverage.
 These are 32-bit IEEE floating point single extension FITS formatted images covering the entire survey area.
-These images, in units of surface brightness MJy/sr, have a pixel size of 0.6''.
-Mosaics of each band will be made for larger (e.g. $3.1^{\circ} \times 2.4^{\circ}$) areas, with a pixel size of 1.2''.
-Also included are quicklook

-3-color jpeg images of the same size as the FITS images.
+These images, in units of surface brightness MJy/sr, have a pixel size of 0.6".
+Mosaics of each band are made for larger (3.1°×2.4°, 3.1°×3.45°, or 3.1°×4.5°) areas, with a pixel size of 1.2".
+Also included are quicklook 3-color jpeg images of the same size as the FITS images.